NBISweden/GenErode/config/slurm/README.md

 conda env create -f environment.yml -n generode
 ```

-If you want to create a conda environment in a different location
+- If you want to create a conda environment in a different location
 than your home directory, you can provide a path to a directory
-for the conda environment to be installed in:
+for the conda environment to be installed in, and run the following
+command instead of the command above:

 ```
 conda env create -f environment.yml -p /cfs/klemming/projects/supr/sllstore.../generode